If you’ve dreamed of moving to Mexico, you’re not alone.

 How much monthly income do you need in Mexico?

 Where you choose to live in Mexico will determine how much money you need every month.
-At the time of this writing, the average monthly expenses for a family of four in Mexico City are around $1,970 plus around $1,420 per month to rent a three-bedroom apartment in the city center.
-For single people, monthly expenses average $540 per month plus monthly average rent of $750 for a one-bedroom apartment.
+At the time of this writing, the average monthly expenses for a family of four in Mexico City are around $3489 per month.
+For single people, monthly expenses average $955 per month.

 What type of government does Mexico have?